sei-protocol/sei-docs/README.md

 Alternatively, if you have more general suggestions on how we can improve or correct these docs, you can [open an issue](https://github.com/sei-protocol/sei-docs/issues).

+### Addding to the Ecosystem Apps list.

+We welcome contributions to our ecosystem apps section.
+Please follow the process detailed in [CONTRIBUTING.mdx](https://github.com/sei-protocol/sei-docs/tree/main/pages/eco-apps.mdx) to add your own apps.